 As of January 2, 2021, our intangible assets subject to amortization, net of accumulated amortization were \$532.1 million, consisting principally of \$485.2 million of customer relationships that arose from acquisitions, \$24.3 million of software, and \$12.8 million of patents.
 Customer relationships are typically amortized on an accelerated basis for the period over which we expect to receive the economic benefits.
 The customer relationship intangible assets acquired in our acquisitions are amortized over the expected remaining useful life of those relationships on a basis that reflects the pattern of realization of the estimated undiscounted after-tax cash flows.
 We review the estimated useful life of these intangible assets annually, unless a review is required more frequently due to a triggering event, such as a loss of a significant customer.
 Our review of the estimated useful life takes into consideration the specific net cash flows related to the intangible asset.
-The permanent loss of, or significant decline in sales to customers included in the intangible asset would result in either an impairment in the value of the intangible assets that were used to service that customer.
+The permanent loss of, or significant decline in sales to customers included in the intangible asset would result in either an impairment in the value of the intangible asset or an accelerated amortization of any remaining value and could lead to an impairment of the fixed assets that were used to service that customer.
 In 2020, we recorded \$245.2 million in customer relationships acquired with the Legacy Primo Acquisition (as defined in Note 5 to the Consolidated Financial Statements).
 We did not record impairment charges for our intangible assets subject to amortization in 2020, 2019 or 2018.

-Our intangible assets with indefinite lives relate to trademarks acquired in the acquisition of Legacy Primo (the "Legacy Primo Trademarks"), trademarks acquired in the acquisition of DSS (the "DSS Trademarks"), trademarks acquired in the acquisition of Eden (the "Eden Trademarks"), trademarks acquired in the acquisition of Aquaterra (the "Aquaterra Trademarks"), trademarks acquired in the Mountain Valley Acquisition (the "Mountain Valley Trademarks") and trademarks acquired in the Crystal Rock Acquisition (the "Crystal Rock Trademarks").
+Our intangible assets with indefinite lives relate to trademarks acquired in the acquisition of Legacy Primo (the "Legacy Primo Trademarks"), trademarks acquired in the acquisition of Eden (the "Eden Trademarks"), trademarks acquired in the acquisition of Aquaterra (the "Aquaterra Trademarks"), trademarks acquired in the Mountain Valley Acquisition (the "Mountain Valley Trademarks") and trademarks acquired in the Crystal Rock Acquisition (the "Crystal Rock Trademarks").
 These assets have an aggregate net book value of \$455.5 million as of January 2, 2021.
 There are no legal, regulatory, contractual, competitive, economic, or other factors that limit the useful life of these intangible assets.